napit-apps/green-agile-guide/docs/metrics/wcag-compliance-rate.md

 governance
 {: .label .label-green }

+direct
+{: .label .label-purple }

 systemic
 {: .label .label-purple }

 This metric measures the **percentage of applicable WCAG 2.2 success criteria that are fulfilled**, with a focus on achieving at least **Level AA** compliance.
 It makes the accessibility level of a digital product explicit and comparable, supporting inclusive user experiences for people with disabilities and diverse access needs.

-In a Green Agile context, the WCAG 2.2 Compliance Rate serves as a **systemic inclusion metric**.
-Accessibility is not a one‑time feature but a continuous quality attribute that depends on design decisions, development practices, testing processes, and governance structures.
+In a Green Agile context, the WCAG 2.2 Compliance Rate is a **direct inclusion metric with systemic implications**.
+Improving compliance reduces barriers for users immediately, while sustained progress depends on long‑term design decisions, development practices, testing processes, and governance structures.

 ## Classification